 Shisedio Makeup Mirror

-Many women struggle to find the right shades of makeup or want to know how things will look before they commit to a purchase.
+Many women struggle to find the right shades of makeup.
+They want to know how things will look before they commit to a purchase.
 The augmented reality makeup mirror from Shiseido takes an image of a shopper’s face, before showing them what the latest cosmetics products will look like on their face.

 Research by IBM showed that 58% of consumers want to get product information in-store before a purchase, and that 19% of customers will browse mobile devices whilst shopping.
 To address this consumer need in a way they are using, IBM launched their AR app.
 Acting like a personal shopper, it uses augmented reality technology to provide shoppers with personalized information whilst browsing the shelves.